 The main adverse effect of nose fillers in most individuals will experience some redness and sensitivity in the injection location for a day or two following the injection.

-Other probable adverse effects are as follows: bruising, swelling, filler migration, nausea
+Other probable adverse effects are as follows: bruising, swelling, filler migration, and nausea.

 What to Expect Following Treatment